oleg-agapov/data-engineering-book/book/2-beginner-path/2-2-sql-for-beginners/sql-1.md

 This query will return only three columns (`first_name`, `last_name`, `country`) and first 10 records.

-Sometimes you may need to create a new column witр a static value.
+Sometimes you may need to create a new column with a static value.
 In SQL you can easily do that:

 ```sql
 SELECT